What are the pros and cons of investing in silver bullion? With tensions high worldwide, now may be the time for investors to enter the market.

-Each investment product has pros and cons, and what’s appealing to one investor may not be a good choice for another.
+As with anything in the market, investing in silver bullion has both pros and cons, and what’s appealing to one investor may not be a good choice for another.

-However, precious metals like silver and gold are also seen as a safety net — as safe-haven assets they can act as protection for investors in times of uncertainty.
+However, precious metals like silver and gold are also seen as a safety net — as safe haven assets, they can act as protection for investors in times of uncertainty.
 With tensions running high around the world, they could be a good choice for those looking to preserve their wealth in these difficult times.

-Pros of owning silver bullion
+Pros of investing in silver bullion

-Chris Duane, an investor and YouTube figure, has said he puts his metal where is mouth is by liquidating his assets and putting the money into silver bullion when prices get low.
+Chris Duane, an investor and YouTube figure, has said he puts his metal where his mouth is by liquidating his assets and putting the money into silver bullion when prices get low.
 Duane believes that our money system, and indeed our entire way of life, is built on unsustainable debt.
 In his opinion, the purpose of investing in silver bullion is to take yourself out of the mathematically inevitable collapse of that system.

 Cons of owning silver bullion